 For applications that involve roaming about the warehouse (eg picking, stock checks or put away) the user needs a scanner that is easy to carry and can be handled easily alongside hardware like a tablet, a trolley or basket, or the products themselves.
 The best solution will therefore depend on your products, your warehouse, and the hardware you’re using alongside the scanner.

 Some things to consider are whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
 A scanner that is light or small may be beneficial, and consider whether the scanner is compatible with the operating system of the hardware that the operator will be using.

-We’ve found that the Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
-Both are very lightweight with long battery life, and can be worn on a lanyard.
-Many other bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but the Socket scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.
+We’ve found that the Opticon OPN-2006, Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
+All are very lightweight with long battery life, and can be worn on a lanyard.
+Many bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but these scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.

 At a stationary workstation